aws/aws-sdk-js-v3/README.md

 #### Terminology:

 **Bare-bones clients/commands**: This refers to a modular way of consuming individual operations on JS SDK clients.
 It results in less code being imported and thus more performant.
-It is otherwise equivlent to the aggregated clients/commands.
+It is otherwise equivalent to the aggregated clients/commands.

 ```javascript
 // this imports a bare-bones version of S3 that exposes the .send operation